Table of Contents

 This one is tough for a lot of people, especially in the West.
 That’s because speaking openly about God or the Catholic faith is generally considered either brainwashing, imposing your beliefs on others, being bigoted, being intolerant, or using hate speech.

 But Christ is very clear about this: “For whoever is ashamed of me and of my words, of him will the Son of man be ashamed when he comes in his glory and the glory of the Father and of the holy angels” (Luke 9:26).

 So keep preaching, and don’t water down the Gospel to please anyone!

-The strength of your faith depends on your prayer life and how much you study the mysteries of our Most Sacred Faith.
+The strength of your faith is dependent on two things: your prayer life, and how much you study the mysteries of our Most Sacred Faith.

 Both are important to faith.

 Since faith is a gift of God, you cannot possess it (or more of it) unless He gives it to you.
 As Jesus Christ said, “No one can come to me unless the Father who sent me draws them, and I will raise them up at the last day” (John 6:44).
 So, if you want more faith, you must pray for it every day, and God will give you more and more of it.

 However, there’s still a lot of learning to be done.
 God won’t download centuries of theology and hundreds or thousands of pages of Scriptures into your head.
 He doesn’t encourage laziness and the making of silly excuses.